Retry Logic & Backoff Strategies for Web Push

 function prioritizeAndSlice(queue: RetryPayload[], maxBatchSize: number): PriorityBatch[] {

-const sorted = queue.sort((a, b) => {
+const sorted = [...queue].sort((a, b) =>

-return tierA - tierB || a.attempt - b.attempt;
+getTier(a) - getTier(b) || a.attempt - b.attempt

 const batches: PriorityBatch[] = [];